Vardavar

 Vardavar or Vartavar (Վարդավառ, Homshetsi: Vartevor or Behur) is a festival in Armenia where people drench each other with water.
-It is included in the intangible cultural heritage list of the Republic of Armenia.
+It is included in the intangible cultural heritage list of Armenia.

 Origin

 Vardavar's history dates back to pagan times.
 The ancient festival is traditionally associated with the goddess Astghik, who was the goddess of water, beauty, love, and fertility.
-The festivities associated with this religious observance of Astghik were named “Vardavar” because Armenians offered her roses as a celebration (vard means "rose" in Armenian and var means "to burn/be burning", this is why it was celebrated in the harvest time).
+According to tradition the festivities associated with this religious observance of Astghik were named “Vardavar” because Armenians offered her roses as a celebration (vard means "rose" in Armenian and var means "to burn/be burning", this is why it was celebrated in the harvest time).
+However, this is a folk etymology, with the second root var likely reflecting an Indo-European root meaning "to bring".
 After the Christianization of Armenia, the Armenian Apostolic Church identified the rose with the transfiguration of Jesus and Vardavar continued to be celebrated along with the Feast of the Transfiguration.
 Some claim it comes from a tradition dating back to Noah, in which he commanded that his descendants should sprinkle water on each other and let doves fly as a symbol of remembrance of the Flood.

 The historian of ancient religions Albert de Jong explains that the water rite of Vardavar bears strong resemblance to a similar rite of the Iranian Zoroastrians of Yazd as part of the festival of Tir-o-Tištar.